-Can you overdose or even die from smoking marijuana?
+Marijuana, also known as cannabis or weed, has been subject to much debate over the last couple of decades.
+One of the most common questions that crops up is can you overdose on marijuana?
 This is an age-old question pervading discussions of drug overdoses.
 Pro-cannabis supporters point to arguments claiming that marijuana is perfectly safe to use and has perceived health benefits.
 On the other side of this debate, opponents assert that marijuana deserves its restrictive federal classification as a Schedule 1 substance by the Drug Enforcement Agency.

 No other single drug has nearly as many staunch proponents with such opposing viewpoints.
 With marijuana becoming legal in several states and available for medicinal purposes in dozens of others, it is certainly a conversation that needs to be had.

-Exploring the fundamental question of whether an individual can overdose on marijuana helps drive a productive dialogue in the United States.
+Exploring the fundamental question of whether an individual can fatally overdose and die from marijuana overconsumption alone helps drive a productive dialogue in the United States.
 Additionally, by having such discussions, we ensure that those who choose to partake in cannabis develop safer habits of use that mitigate any potential issues that might arise.

 Despite rhetoric from one side or another, one thing remains an objective reality: overdosing on marijuana alone is unlikely, if not entirely impossible.
 Unlike other drugs that are notorious for binding to areas of the brain that control vital functions like breathing, marijuana mostly affects memory and coordination.